pawarherschel/UniOfAalto/condensed-script.typ

 I believe that innovation #slow-down-hint[thrives] when people from #slow-down-hint[diverse backgrounds] come together,

-#breath
+#next-slide[End Slide]<slides>

-and Aalto's environment offers
+and Aalto's environment provides

-the perfect space

-to exchange ideas
+the perfect space to exchange ideas

-and

-grow,
+and grow,

-both

-technically
+both technically

-and

-personally.
+and personally.